ibm-ecosystem-engineering/envizi-workshop-2024/123-Capture-data-through-Account-Setup-and-Data-Load-Template/readme.md

 2. Select the issue and click on `view issue`
 3. View the description of the issue and other details.

 To address this issue, users has to update the existing data.
-The user needs to use `Capture data` to edit / load  the data record by record.
+The user can use `Capture data` to edit / load  the data record by record.
 But it would be a tedious task if there are more records to update or load.
 Hence user will be going with template based approach, following the instructions from next section.

 <img src="images/Envizi-Estimate-data-issue.png">